SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 behavior, prefer `--PublicDirectory`.

-If data already exists at pre-refactor locations (e.g. `Public/DiscussionIds/` or a lock database in the project root), WilmerAI keeps reading and writing to that existing location -- no automatic migration is performed.
+If data already exists at pre-refactor locations (e.g. `Public/DiscussionIds/` or a lock database in the project root), WilmerAI keeps reading and writing to that existing location; no automatic migration is performed.
 Move the files manually if you want them under the new location.

 > NOTE: Since you have not chosen a user yet, if you run the project on this step it will automatically load the